JianZcar/zena/README.md

 # Zena OS

-Zena is a custom-built, immutable operating system based on Arch Linux, designed for exceptional performance, enhanced security, and a highly streamlined user experience.
+Zena is a opinionated, immutable operating system based on Arch Linux, designed for exceptional performance, enhanced security, and streamlined user experience.
 It leverages modern containerization and image-based deployment techniques to provide a robust, predictable, and efficient computing environment.

 ## Features